40 Years of Passion for Antiques

 As a volunteer, Rich has been an involved board member and board chair for many local organizations.
 Among them are The Marketing and Advertising Club of Northeast Iowa, Goodwill Industries, Friends of Hospice, Silos & Smokestacks National Heritage Area, Quakerdale and others.

-Unlike other auction companies, RPA limits auctions to just two per year.
-That allows the necessary time to make sure the publicity, direct marketing and advertising have build the market awareness.
-In addition, that allows time to have the entire auction on the internet at least 35-40 days prior to the actual auction.
+Unlike other auction companies, RPA limits auctions to just two or three per year.
+That allows the necessary time to make sure the publicity, direct marketing and advertising have built the market awareness.
+In addition, that allows time to have the entire auction on the internet at least 45-60 days prior to the actual auction.
 Those unequaled lead times maximize the potential for participation from a truly worldwide bidding audience.